Q fever is an infectious disease caused by bacteria that is spread by domestic and wild animals and ticks.

-- Bone infection
+- Bone infection (osteomyelitis)

-- Brain infection
+- Brain infection (encephalitis)

-- Liver infection
+- Liver infection (chronic hepatitis)

 - Lung infection (pneumonia)

 When to Contact a Medical Professional

-Hartzell JD, Marrie TJ, Raoult D. Coxiella burnetii (Q fever).
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 190.
+Hartzell JD, Marrie TJ, Raoult D. Coxiella burnetti (Q fever).
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 188.